meghapsimatrix/meta_sig_website/content/about/_index.md

 2. To foster the development of systematic review and meta-analysis methods specific to applied research in education.
 3. To educate researchers and practitioners on the best practices of meta-analysis.

-In order to meet those purposes, the SR/MA SIG has three main **goals**:
+In order to meet those purposes, the SRMA SIG has three main **goals**:

 1. To produce high-quality systematic reviews and meta-analyses on educational topics.
 2. To develop new methods and improve old methods of quantitative synthesis dedicated for the use in education and related fields.